-The door by the Student Union, the front gym door, the Rowan Hall entrance facing the Science Building, the main Science Building entrance, and the entrance at the end of Odenheimer closest to the Science Building will be unlocked in-and-around passing times between classes and in-and-around the middle and upper school lunches and advisory periods.
+The front gym door, the Rowan Hall entrance facing the Science Building, and the main Science Building entrance will be unlocked in-and-around passing times between classes and in-and-around the middle and upper school lunches and community periods.
 Otherwise these doors that face the circle are locked during the day.
 If a student is late to class, they may be locked out of the building.
 Should that occur, they go to one of the designated entrances that will enable them to contact the receptionist to let them in that entrance and get a pass to excuse their late arrival.

-Entrance to the school at a time beyond the regular school day hours will only be allowed at the entrances designed for remote entry and only during the time when someone is stationed at the main desk, which are during the normal office hours, 8:00-4:30 during the school year, and 8:30-4:00 M-Th and 8:30-12:00 F, during the summer.
+Entrance to the school at a time beyond the regular school day hours will only be allowed at the entrances designed for remote entry and only during the time when someone is stationed at the main desk, which are during the normal office hours, 8:00-4:30 p.m. during the school year, and 8:30-4:00 p.m.
+M-Th and 8:30-12:00 p.m.
+F, during the summer.